honguyen00/personal-portfolio/README.md

 Demo of my website:
 ![Demo of the website](assets/images/demo.png)

 You can use the navigation bar to navigate through the content.
-To view the live site of my work, just need to click on the project that seems interesting to you. <br />
+To view the live site of my work, just click on the project that seems interesting to you and you will direct to the website.
-Thank you for checking my work!